Brittany R. Collins, M.Ed., is an author and educator whose work explores social-emotional learning, trauma-informed teaching, and disability.

 • How We Bear It: Women with Invisible Illnesses on Learning to Live Within Limitation, exploring how women adapt to three underrepresented yet prevalent disabilities—dysautonomia, long COVID, and ME/CFS.
 For this project, she is represented by Janklow & Nesbit Associates.

-• Supporting Students with Serious Illnesses: A Guide for Middle and High School Educators, a professional text for teachers and support staff on how best to serve 6-12 students with serious and/or terminal health conditions.
+• Teaching Students with Serious Illnesses: A Guide for Middle and High School Educators, a professional text for teachers and support staff on how best to serve 6-12 students with serious and/or terminal health conditions (under review w/ Oxford University Press).

 Brittany studied English and Education at Smith College and the University of Massachusetts, Amherst; Creative Nonfiction at the Yale Writer’s Workshop; and holds a Certificate in Traumatic Stress Studies from the Trauma Research Foundation.
 She earned her M.Ed. in Curriculum and Instruction, Social-Emotional Learning, from the University of Virginia.